Saturday, March 29, 2014

 It took 35 years of being alone, often hopeless, but foolishly hopeful for me to find true love.
 I was to lose that love forever in just less than three years.

 I first heard about Terrence Malick when I was approximately twelve years old.
 I saw my first Malick film when I was about 13 or 14 years old.
 I saw TO THE WONDER tonight and I am currently about 38 years old.
 24 years is less than three decades.
 Not so unreasonable.
 How many 24s do I have left?
-Do I remain resigned to life and the possibilities I do not believe will ever cross my path?
-Do I confuse hope with the impact of the truth I recognized in the depiction of falling in love in TO THE WONDER?
+Do I remain resigned to life and to missing the possibilities I do not believe will ever cross my path?
+Do I confuse hope with the impact of the truth of how Malick depicts falling in love in TO THE WONDER?
 How truthful Malick can be!
 How right he is when he shows how love is the spirit, it is the 'wonder' in life, the thing missing that we need..the answers we seek, the prayer, the meaning, the everything...

 How could her lover not see how earth and soul shattering the withdrawal of his romantic love would be?
 Her love for him was devotional, religious, and eternal.

-It sounds like crap to say it and I almost cringed when the priest showed up until i realized that this is the other side of falling in love onscreen.
+It sounds pious to say for me, someone who does not like religion, and I know there is no God, but when the Priest showed up I could see that this is the OTHER side of falling in love onscreen.
 The love she experienced was Holy.
 Without that miracle she is equivalent spiritually to the junkie, the criminal and the laborer who need Bardem's Priest.
+She is alive but she is an empty shell; nothing is inside of her.
+She is "in between"; she is without love.
 It is the wait...IT IS THE WAIT that is the other storyline.
 The one that crisscrosses as the French bride falls in and out of her rapture.
 She is back in Paris.
 She is alone on the subway.
 She no longer dances to transport herself from place to place.
-She walks with her head down, and stares unhappily on the Metro.
+She walks with her head down, and she stares unhappily on the Metro.

 It is the wait for the new great drug, for the new 12 step fellowship to save and rebuild your spirit, that one person in the world who finally came along who would become your best friend and one true love and then leave you forever.
 The wait for that next great film to give you life as a cinephile.